Ankit212585/Basic_to_advance_javaScript/Readme.md

 <!-- ------------------------------------------------------------------------------------------------- -->

-1. What is React Fiber, and how does it differ from the old React reconciliation algorithm?
+1. What is React Fiber, and how does it different from the old React reconciliation algorithm?

 Answer: React Fiber is the new reconciliation algorithm introduced in